BIDS-flux/BIDS-flux-docs/source/mri/mri-data-preprocessing/index.rst

 .. _mri-data-preprocessing-index:

-Mri Data Preprocessing
+MRI Data Preprocessing
 ======================

-This section provides information on mri data preprocessing for the [Your Project Name] project.
+This section provides information on mri data preprocessing for the C-PIP project.

 .. toctree::
    :maxdepth: 2